HQAnime/AnimeGo-Re/project/README.md

 ~~~

 # Desktop
-VLC is used for desktop.
+~~VLC is used for desktop.
 It requires http-referrer and adaptive-use-access to be set correctly.
-The player has to be paused once before the video is showing correctly.
+The player has to be paused once before the video is showing correctly.~~ The VLC program is now needed to be installed or the default browser will be used.

 ## Linux
 Follow [this guide](https://docs.flutter.dev/desktop#additional-linux-requirements) to setup the environment.
 VLC is also required for dart_vlc.

 ```
-sudo apt-get install vlc libvlc-dev clang cmake ninja-build pkg-config libgtk-3-dev
+sudo apt-get install vlc clang cmake ninja-build pkg-config libgtk-3-dev
 ```

 NOTE: `DON'T install Flutter with snap`.
 Download the package or use git instead.
 It seems that `cmake` path is set to 3.10.2 no matter what and this breaks things.